Best Tested Tips for Travel Photography Etiquette in Thailand

 - Are there restrictions on photographing in shopping malls in Bangkok?

-In this article I will give you the essential photography tips on how to be a photographer with good etiquette in Thailand.
+In this article, I will give you the essential photography tips on how to be a photographer with good etiquette in Thailand.

 I’ve been lived in Chiang Mai from 2002 until I moved to our new home 70km south of the city.
 We run a boutique Bed and Breakfast Suan Sook Homestay.
 I’ve been a professional photographer since 1987 and teach photography workshops and retreats.

 When traveling to a foreign country photographers often have questions about photography manners.
-Being aware of culture you are in and how to behave can help you create better photos.
+Being aware of the culture you are in and how to behave can help you create better photos.

 Buy A Book On Thai Culture

 Before you travel you might like to invest in a book.
 Don’t buy a postcard type book, you will see all that when you are here.
-Buy a book which teaches you some of the unseen nuances of the people and their culture.
+Buy a book that teaches you some of the unseen nuances of the people and their culture.
 You will find this far more beneficial.
 “Thailand – Culture Smart!: The Essential Guide to Customs & Culture” is a great companion to any foreigner who comes to Thailand.

 Thai people are very polite and will not often point out to a foreigner when they are behaving or dressed inappropriately.
 Doing so would mean you lose face, and this is not culturally correct for them to do to you.
 It is important to study some and learn what you can.

 Buying a book is much better than reading a few travel blogs.
 I so often read bad information written by well-meaning travelers on their blogs.
 Being generally aware of the culture will help you understand a lot about photography in Thailand.

 Learn a Little Thai Language